World Environment Day: 2009

 The theme for WED 2009 was "Your Planet Needs You – UNite to Combat Climate Change", and Michael Jackson's "Earth Song" was declared "World Environment Day Song".
 It was hosted in Mexico.

 2010

-"Many Species.
-One Planet.
-One Future", was the theme of 2010.
+"Many Species, One Planet, One Future" was the theme of 2010.

 It celebrated the diversity of life on Earth as part of the 2010 International Year of Biodiversity.
 It was hosted in Rwanda.
-Thousands of activities were organized worldwide, with beach clean-ups, concerts, exhibits, film festivals, community events and much more.
-Each continent (except Antarctica) had a "regional host city", the U.N. chose Pittsburgh, Pennsylvania as the host for all North.
+Thousands of activities were organized worldwide, including beach cleanups, concerts, exhibits, film festivals, community events, and more.
+Each continent (except Antarctica) had a "regional host city", the UN chose Pittsburgh, Pennsylvania as the host for all North.

 2011

 The theme for 2011 was 'Forests – Nature At Your Service'.
-Thousands of activities were organized worldwide, with beach clean-ups, concerts, exhibits, film festivals, community events, tree plantings and much more.
-It was hosted by India.
+Thousands of activities were organized worldwide, with beach cleanups, concerts, exhibits, film festivals, community events, tree plantings and much more.
+India hosted it.

 2012

 The theme for the 2012 World Environment Day was Green Economy.

 The theme aimed to invite people to examine their activities and lifestyle and see how the concept of a "Green Economy" fits into it.
 The host country for the year's celebrations was Brazil.